mohamedrasvi/streamlabs/README.md

 # live demo
 Url : http://streamlabs-streamlabs.1d35.starter-us-east-1.openshiftapps.com<br>
-How it work (when you click the url it takes you to sign-in page twitch once successfully signed-in it returns back to our live demo)<br>
+How it works (when you click the url it takes you to Twitch sign-in page once successfully signed-in it returns back to our live demo)<br>
 You can add or update streamer<br>
-Home page will show your streamer live streaming, chat with latest top ten videos<br>
+Home page will show your streamer's live streaming, chat with latest top ten videos<br>
-Please note it is hosted on free Openshift server sometime it goes up and down so always refresh if you get any error message, Have used very simple front-end <br>
+Please note it is hosted on free Openshift server sometime it goes up and down so always refresh if you get any error message, have used very simple front-end (css is crappy)<br>

 # Architecture diagram deployment and server
 ![Screenshot](doc/img2.png)<br>